The Algosphere Alliance is a coalition of people and organisations working for a world that prioritises the alleviation of suffering.

-The Algosphere Alliance is an open and transparent global network of individuals and organisations, dedicated to alleviating suffering in the world through collaboration and political mobilisation.
-The Algosphere was created in 2011 by a small group of individuals who recognised the necessity for a new structure focused on this most universal of needs.
-It was designed according to a simple set of principles, allowing it to function as a strictly non-hierarchical, directly democratic organisation and to grow in size and influence through human connections, dialogue and consent.
+The Algosphere Alliance was created in 2011 by a small group of individuals who recognised the necessity for a new structure focused on this most universal of needs, the alleviation of suffering.
+It was designed according to a simple set of principles, allowing it to function as a strictly non-hierarchical, directly democratic organization and to grow in size and influence through human connections, dialogue and consent.

 The only requirement for individuals to join the Alliance is that they consider the alleviation of suffering in the world to be an ethical priority.
-For organisations, the requirement is stricter: they must view the alleviation of suffering in the world as their highest priority.
-Organisations interested in joining the Alliance are therefore encouraged to reflect on their underlying ethics and adapt them if necessary.
-Joining the Alliance gives an individual or organisation the status of “ally”.
+For organizations, the requirement is stricter: they must view the alleviation of suffering in the world as their highest priority.
+Organizations interested in joining the Alliance are therefore encouraged to reflect on their underlying ethics and adapt them if necessary.
+Joining the Alliance gives an individual or organization the status of “ally”.
 There are no dues to be paid or any constraints, and allies are free to leave the Alliance at any time.

-The heart of the Algosphere’s functioning is its Centres of Interest.
+The heart of the Algosphere’s functioning is its Centers of Interest.
 These are groups of allies focused on specific themes or issues, and that can collaborate, share information and develop projects in any way they choose.
-A Centre of Interest can also make proposals for consideration by all of the Algosphere’s allies.
-The existence of a Centre of Interest does not in any way imply official endorsement of its goals by the Algosphere or its allies.
-Only specific proposals that have been accepted can be considered to have the backing of the Alliance.
+A Center of Interest can also make proposals for consideration by all of the Algosphere’s allies.
+The existence of a Center of Interest does not in any way imply official endorsement of its goals by the Algosphere or its allies.
+Only specific proposals that have been accepted according to the decision-making process described below can be considered to have the backing of the Alliance.

 The Algosphere’s decision-making process, carried out within a space called the “Agora”, is democratic and decentralised, and based on the principle of consent rather than simple majority.
+Consent is obtained when no one says no, as opposed to consensus, which is only obtained if everyone says yes.
 Proposals are submitted for consideration by all the allies and only accepted once any objections raised have been withdrawn, if necessary after modification of the initial proposal.
-However, to avoid decision-making paralysis, if an objection that cannot be removed through debate is considered by an ally to be contrary to the interest of the Alliance, they can demand a simple majority vote on the proposal or, for constitutional decisions, a vote requiring a ⅔ majority.
+However, to avoid decision-making paralysis, if an objection that cannot be removed through debate is considered by an ally to be contrary to the interest of the Alliance, they can demand a simple majority vote on the proposal or, for constitutional decisions, a vote requiring a 2/3 majority.

 All allies have an equal right to make decisions and the opportunity to raise objections to any proposals made, as well as to participate in internal discussions and contribute ideas to the Alliance and its functioning.
 A small group of allies are involved in developing and maintaining the infrastructure of the Alliance, according the principles outlined here.
 Allies interested in participating in these processes are welcome to do so.